Pop Fiction Book Club

 Saturday Book Group

 Abington’s Saturday Book Group is back after a summer break!
 Our Saturday Book Group is facilitated by Reference Librarian Robert Goodale.
 This group explores a variety of fiction genres, as well as some nonfiction.
-The book for this month’s discussion is Funny Story by Emily Henry.
+The book for this month’s discussion is Crying in H Mart by Michelle Zauner.
 Copies of this book are available at the library, and may also be available on Hoopla or Libby.

 No registration required.
 All are welcome, whether you attended last year or if you are a newcomer!
 If you have any questions, please reach out to our Reference Librarian by calling 781-982-2139 and asking for the Reference Desk or e-mailing abref@ocln.org.